Law

 enforcement officers are faced with having to make split second

-decisions which at times cause a tremendous amount of anxiety,
+decisions which at times cause a tremendous amount of anxiety, frustration

-personal, needs with spiritual guidance.
+with spiritual guidance.

 The